-Pressure range is the first thing mechanical designers, engineers and architects should look at.
+Pressure range is the first thing mechanical designers, engineers, and architects should look at.
 Once the pressure range is selected, the desired accuracy can be determined.
 Accuracy is the difference between the actual value and the readout indicated by the transducer.
 It is a percentage of the full-scale value achieved by calculating the combined error of linearity, hysteresis, and repeatability.
 For example, if a transducer has an accuracy of ±0.5% FS and output of ±0.1” W.C.
-FS, then the sensor will accurately measure pressure to within
+FS, then the sensor will accurately measure the pressure within

 Also, be sure to select a transducer with standard output levels that are compatible with energy management systems.
-The most commonly offered outputs are a high-level analogue 0 to 5 VDC, 0 to 10 VDC, or a 2-wire 4 to 20 mA current signal.
+The most commonly offered outputs are a high-level analog 0 to 5 VDC, 0 to 10 VDC, or a 2-wire 4 to 20 mA current signal.
 Capacitive macro sensors require no signal amplification.
 As a result, they avoid problems common to low-level output devices,

 such as piezoresistive (thin film and IC) types.
-These problems normally include poor long-term stability, thermal instability, high radio frequency interference (RFI) susceptibility and humidity effects.
+These problems normally include poor long-term stability, thermal instability, high radio frequency interference (RFI) susceptibility, and humidity effects.